All Episodes

 I'll ask his parents what's appropriate.

-As busy as presidents are, he took the time to write to an eight-year-old uh that has such a heart for his father.
+As busy as presidents are, he took the time to write to an eight-year-old that has such a heart for his father.

-And Trump's letter praised him for being a brave young man with a big heart, and he said he and his staff were looking into you know what help they might be able to provide his father.
+And he said he and his staff were looking into what help they might be able to provide his father.

-Like, for example, if you're on a kidney transplant list, you want to be on the list in a big city.
+Now, the guy's going to end up finding kidneys that match because he'll probably get on, like, for example, if you're on a kidney transplant list, you want to be on the list in a big city.

-Because if you're on a list in a big city, more people pass away, more donors, you have greater opportunity to get it.
+Because if you're on a list in a big city, more people pass away, more donors.

-Anyway, so the president wrote and he said, Thank you for sharing your story with me.
+Anyway, so the president wrote and he said, thank you for sharing your story with me.

 I'm so sorry to hear your dad's going through a difficult time.